How to Protect Yourself From Travel Fraud

 Protect Your Devices

-Consider your own "clean device policy," using a separate smartphone or laptop for international travel that you can wipe clean after each trip.
-You can do so by following the directions for a factory reset for your specific device.
+Consider implementing your own "clean device policy," using a separate smartphone or laptop for international travel that you can wipe clean after each trip.
+You can do so by following the directions to do a factory reset for your specific device.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.